New proofs of the septic Rogers-Ramanujan identities: The summations

 \section{The summations \eqref{ssa}}

 It will be convenient to multiply the identities \eqref{s33}--\eqref{s31} by $(-q;q)_\infty$ and write them as

 The first step in the proof is to show that the series \eqref{s61}--\eqref{s59} can be expressed as an elementary factor times $A(q^2)$, $B(q^2)$ and $C(q^2)$, respectively.
 Since this relation is obvious for the product sides, it follows that \eqref{s61}--\eqref{s59} are pairwise equivalent to \eqref{s33}--\eqref{s31}.
 In the following result we provide one-parameter extensions of the necessary identities.
-We have not found these explicitly in the literature, but we note that \eqref{4ta} is the limit case $b=0$, $n\rightarrow\infty$ of \cite[(3.19)]{bw}.
-We give a direct proof using Andrews's constant term method \cite[\S 4.2]{and86}.
+The equation \eqref{4ta} is the limit case $b=0$, $n\rightarrow\infty$ of \cite[(3.19)]{bw} and \eqref{4tb} arises in a similar way from an unpublished companion to that identity \cite{w2}.
+We provide a direct proof using Andrews's constant term method \cite[\S 4.2]{and86}.

 \begin{lemma} The following quartic transformation formulas hold:

 \end{lemma}

 \begin{proof} We start from the observation that